thoughtspot/thoughtspot.github.io/_release/notes.md

 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <h3><a name="Improvedmemorymanagementlogs"></a>Improved memory management logs</h3>
 <p>This release includes improvements to how the system logs memory situations.
-The logs no record when a situation begins and ends plus information about which request triggered the situation.
+The logs now record when a situation begins and ends plus information about which request triggered the situation.
 The system also now keeps a tally of how many distinct clients experienced a rejection.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">